marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

   the basename of the source file.
 In both cases any suffix is removed (e.g. :samp:`foo.gcda` for input file :samp:`dir/foo.c`, or :samp:`dir/foo.gcda` for output file specified as :option:`-o dir/foo.o`).

+  Note that if a command line directly links source files, the corresponding :samp:`{.gcda}` files will be prefixed with the unsuffixed name of the output file.
+  E.g. ``gcc a.c b.c -o binary`` would generate :samp:`binary-a.gcda` and
+  :samp:`binary-b.gcda` files.

   See :ref:`cross-profiling`.

   .. index:: gcov